514: No Such Thing As A Computer Tower

 And they wade in, they collect these shellfish from the mud, they sell them at market.

-You have to go in naked, which is kind of the reason why men aren't allowed, allowed, because then they see the ladies naked.
+You have to go in naked, which is kind of the reason why men aren't allowed because then they see the ladies naked.

 And they essentially use it as a way to swap stories, do some female bonding, bitch about the men,

 pass down a lot of ancient wisdom.
-It's just a really great woman-only days.
+It's just a really great women-only name.

-Like gossiping, slang off the men, occasionally a bit of ancient wisdom if quite allowed.
+Like gossiping, slang off the men, occasionally a bit of ancient wisdom to punch allows.

 And if you do enter as a man when you're not allowed to, you are taken to tribal court and you have to pay a fine in polished stones.